IBM/infra-to-app-with-landing-zone/docs/part2/10-customizing.md

 - By using Terraform input variables.

     The module accepts more than 70 input variables that you can use to tweak the VPC topology.
 Consider the input variables as "knobs" that you can turn to adjust the topology.
-- By passing a JSON string value to the `override.json` variable.
+- By passing a JSON string value to the file `override.json` or through the module variable `override_json_string`.

-    The override file enables deeper and broader types of customizations.
-By using a JSON file, you can fully customize aspects of the topology beyond what you can achieve with Terraform input variables.
+    The override enables deeper and broader types of customizations.
+By using a JSON definition, you can fully customize aspects of the topology beyond what you can achieve with Terraform input variables.

 ## Defining our custom topology with a JSON definition